 After memorably playing a cynical journalist in the cult hit, 'Sweet Smell of Success' in 1957, he took the role of charlatan preacher in 'Elmer Gantry' in 1960, for which he won an Academy Award for Best Actor, and in 1962 he received a third Oscar nomination for his portrayal of a rehabilitated convict Robert Stroud, in 'Birdman of Alcatraz'.

-PersonalLancaster was a lifelong political liberal and democrats, and gave financial support to many liberal groups.
-He was also a member of the American Civil Liberties Union, a vocal opponent of the war in Vietnam, and of anti-Communist political movements such as McCarthyism.
+PersonalLancaster was a lifelong political liberal and democrat, and gave financial support to many liberal groups.
+He was also a member of the American Civil Liberties Union, a vocal opponent of the war in Vietnam, and of anti-communist witch hunts and anti-Communist political movements such as McCarthyism.
+He was also one of the actors and artists who joined Martin Luther King’s march on Washington in 1963.
 Lancaster was a longtime supporter of gay rights, and in 1985 joined the fight against AIDS after his close friend, Rock Hudson, contracted the disease.

-He continued to give full committment to his roles during the 1960's as in his performance as a power-hungry general in 'Seven Days in May' in 1964, and in 'The Swimmer' in 1968 but his best movies were behind him.
+He continued to give full commitment to his roles during the 1960's as in his performance as a power-hungry general in 'Seven Days in May' in 1964, and in 'The Swimmer' in 1968 but his best movies were behind him.
 During the 1970's he made a number of movies but none struck a popular chord.
-Lancaster himslf began drinking heavily and his looks began to fade.
+Lancaster himself began drinking heavily and his looks began to fade.

 Nevertheless he received a fourth Oscar nomination as well as the New York Film Critics' Best Actor award for his excellent portrayal of an aging conman in 'Atlantic City' in 1980.